krokoreit/spTimeHelperPy/README.md

 ```py
   get_tz_zone_name()
 ```
-Returns the name of target timezone, e.g. ‘Europe/Berlin’.
+Returns the name of the target timezone, e.g. ‘Europe/Berlin’.

 <div style="text-align: right"><a href="#methods">&#8679; back up to list of methods</a></div>
 </br>